The solana cli includes

 Read more about creating and managing a vote account.

-If you know and trust other validator nodes, you can specify this on the command line with the
+If you know and respect other validator operators, you can specify this on the command line with the

 solana-validator.
 You can specify multiple ones by repeating the argument